 Access to Information

-The Government Information (Public Access) Act 2009 ( the GIPA Act) began on 1 July 2010.
-The GIPA Act replaces the Freedom of Information Act 1989 (NSW) and Sections 12 and 13 of the Local Government Act 1993.
+Your right to access information held by Orange City Council is governed by the Government Information (Public Access) Act 2009 (GIPA).
+The GIPA Act commenced on 1 July 2010, replacing the Freedom of Information Act 1989 and Section 12 of the Local Government Act 1993.
+The GIPA Act can be found here.

-The GIPA Act introduces a new right to information that is focused on making government information more readily available.
+The GIPA Act creates new rights to information that are designed to meet the community's expectations of more open and transparent government.
 This means that information will generally be released unless there is an overriding public interest against disclosure.

 Orange City Council will assess all requests for access to documents and information in a timely manner and in accordance with the GIPA Act.

-Council has developed Right to Information Guidelines which set out the documents and types of information that are available to members of the public as a matter of routine, and those that will not generally be available for inspection and copying.
-Where practicable, Council will deal with requests to inspect documents in accordance with the GIPA Act free of charge, but a reasonable photocopying fee may be payable under the Act for copies of documentation.
-All charges are detailed in Council's Schedule of Fees and Charges.
+Council has developed an Access to Information Held by Council policy and procedure which sets out the documents and types of information that are routinely available to members of the public, as well as those that will not generally be available.
+Where practicable, Council will deal with requests to inspect documents, in accordance with the GIPA Act, free of charge, but a reasonable photocopying fee may be payable under the Act for copies of documentation (provision of copies of documentation is subject to the copyright legislation and explained in more detail in Council's Access to Information Held by Council policy and procedure and Agency Information Guide).
+Photocopying charges are detailed in the Council's annual schedule of Fees and Charges.

-There are four ways that Council information will be released:
+The way information is provided to the public depends on the nature of that information.
+There are four different ways that Council information will be released:

-- Proactive release - State and local government agencies are encouraged to make as much other information as possible publicly available in an appropriate manner, including on the internet.
+- Proactive release - State and local government agencies are encouraged to make as much other information as possible publicly available in an appropriate manner, including online.
 The information should be available free of charge or at the lowest reasonable cost.
 For example, frequently requested information or information of public interest may be made readily available.

 - Informal release - State and local government agencies are authorised to release other information in response to an informal request, subject to any reasonable conditions an agency imposes, without the need for an application to be lodged under Formal Access.
-Council encourages applications for access to information to be made, in the first instance, under the informal request provisions set out in Section 8 of the GIPA Act.
-Council's Agency Information Guide - 2014 and GIPA Right to Information Guidelines list the type of information that is available.
-Complete the Access to Information Application Form to make an informal information request (no fee is required for an Informal Request application, however, photocopying charges will apply in accordance with Council's adopted Fees and Charges).
+Council encourages applications for access to information to be made, initially, under the informal request provisions set out in Section 8 of the GIPA Act.
+Council's Access to Information Held by Council policy and procedure and Agency Information Guide list the types of information that is available.
+Complete the Access to Information Application Form to make an informal information request.
+(No fee is required for an Informal Request application, however, photocopying charges will apply in accordance with Council's adopted Fees and Charges).

 Open Access Information

-Council will publish mandatory release information on its website unless there is an overriding public interest against disclosure or do so would impose an unreasonable additional cost on Council.
+Council will publish mandatory release information ("Open Access Information") on its website unless there is an overriding public interest against disclosure or do so would impose an unreasonable additional cost on Council.

 Additional Open Access Information

-Schedule 1 of the Government Information (Public Access) Regulations lists further documentation as Additional Open Access Information under the following information categories which is to be made publicly available:
+Schedule 1 of the GIPA Regulations lists further documentation as Additional Open Access Information under the following information categories which is to be made publicly available:

 1. Information about Council